-Corps has supplied you with a variety of supporting materials for Cadet Sunday.
-You can find all of them (and links to more) at https://www.calvinistcadets.org/events/cadet-sunday-cadet-week/
+The Calvinist Cadet Corps supplies clubs and churches with a variety of supporting materials for Cadet Sunday.
+You can find most of them (and links to more) at https://www.calvinistcadets.org/events/cadet-sunday-cadet-week/

-Feel free to use this Cadet Sunday litany based on the AMAZING theme.
+Feel free to use this Cadet Sunday litany based on the “Rooted and Grounded” theme.
 The full text is available on the Cadet Sunday web page for you to copy and paste into your own documents or presentation files as needed.

 Various sizes of bulletin covers and inserts are available for use in your church’s worship service.
 Order sooner than later to make sure you get your materials on time.

 You can download and print this children’s bulletin filled with activities that fit well with the AMAZING theme.

 We can always recommend “Living for Jesus,” but that’s not your only choice for Cadet-related songs during a worship service.
 We’ve put together a list of songs based on the “Rooted and Grounded” theme that will give you plenty of ideas.

 Cadet Involvement Ideas

 Ideally, the boys could be part of the worship service by acting as greeters, ushers, and sitting as a group at the front of the church.
 Cadets and counselors might give a brief presentation about the club’s activities.